covcom/388COM/Week_06_Data_persistence/README.md

     }
     ```

-    This eliminates all error messages, but still the onCreate method is empty.
+    The first two parameters, one is the current context and the other is the database name.
+The 3rd parameter is a SQLiteDatabase.CursorFactory.
+The last parameter is the datbase version, where we'll always use 1.
+This constructor eliminates all error messages, but still the onCreate method is empty.
 Insert codes into the method so it looks like the following:

     ```java
     public void onCreate(SQLiteDatabase db){